epiphany-platform/CommonDataLayer/docs/rfc/NAF-CDL_documentation_generation.md

 * `QR` - Query Router
 * `xtask` - cargo job; similar to how you may define run targets in npm, rake, etc.
 * `PoC` - proof of concept
+* `Swagger` - Swagger is a tool for generating client and server code from OpenAPI specification.
+It supports most major languages.

 # Preface